 “Where are you?””
 Lauryn demanded through the phone.
 “We’re by your car.
 Why weren’t you picking up?”

 She hung up the phone.

-“You know…,” Randy began.
+“You know…,” Randy began with a smirk.
 “Historically, I have always been the one rushing to leave.”

 “How does it feel?”
 Jenny asked.